 There are two main types of LMIA:

-- Positive LMIA: This indicates that the employer can hire a foreign worker because there is a demonstrated need, and hiring the worker will not adversely affect the Canadian labor market.
+Positive LMIA: This indicates that the employer can hire a foreign worker because there is a demonstrated need, and hiring the worker will not adversely affect the Canadian labor market.

-- Negative LMIA: This indicates that the employer cannot hire a foreign worker because it would negatively impact the job opportunities for Canadians.
+Negative LMIA: This indicates that the employer cannot hire a foreign worker because it would negatively impact the job opportunities for Canadians.

 The LMIA Process

 The process of obtaining an LMIA involves several steps, which may vary depending on the specific circumstances of the employer and the job position.
-Below is a detailed overview of the LMIA application process:
+Service Canada plays a crucial role in processing LMIA applications, including submitting applications, receiving decision letters, and adhering to specific provincial requirements, particularly concerning employment in Quebec.

 Step 1: Determine the Need for LMIA